 These are really great skills to learn before getting to the reef and they make a real difference and help preserve the reef.

 ▸ It’s even recommended for snorkelers to wear float coats —inflatable snorkel vests— to allow adjusting gears with ease.

-▸ Generally also avoid contact with the ocean bottom.
+▸ Generally, also avoid contact with the ocean bottom.
 Don’t walk on seagrass and step on sand patches instead.
 On sand patches, don’t stir that sand.
-Be mindful of your fins, which extends far beyond your feet.
+Be mindful of your fins, which extend far beyond your feet.
 Even without contact, you can kick up sand and sediments, which lands on corals and blocks the sunlight.
 Areas that appear empty may support new growth if left undisturbed.
 So as mindful swimmers we should only use the weight needed and practice proper buoyancy control.

 Be prepared to know how to retreat.
 And if comes the time then do it slowly – surely – safely…

 When it happens that we get too close to an animal, then for his safety and yours retreat calmly and in order.
 Calmly means avoiding sharp, quick movements

 ▸ About potentially dangerous encounters: To avoid the situation or minimize the risk of such encounters, know where you go and what you are likely to encounter.
 Simply avoid areas with high risks.

 ▸ If you dive with a group, ask the leader(s) what is the retreating protocol before you go, insist on a proper debriefing.

 ▸ Usually, when we think about the need to retreat, we think about sharks.
 Of the 375 species of sharks or so, about only a dozen are considered dangerous.
 The 3 species being responsible for most human attacks are the great white, tiger, and bull sharks.
 Get to really know your sharks before going.
 Most won’t bother you if you don’t bother them…